jimdale42/bit-wear/README.md

 # bit-wear

 Hello everybody,
-This is my first time experimenting with coding
+This is my first time experimenting with coding.

-your favorite noob,
+Your favorite noob,
 Jim Dale